StevenACoffman/self-driving-kubernetes-on-aws/README.md

 <table><tr><td>:bulb: <b>Hint:</b> Kubernetes and a Service Mesh (Istio or Linkerd2) Service Mesh together provide all but the very last one.</td></tr></table>

-You either need a rich execution environment allow your microservice to laser focus on business value, or you need to add so much overhead to your microservice that it winds up not very micro.
+You either need a rich execution environment allow your microservice to laser focus on business value like [webserver in a single line of code](https://gist.github.com/willurd/5720255), or you need to add so much overhead to your microservice that it winds up not very micro.

 If you can build a straightforward monolithic app and never think about all this asynchronous stuff, go for it!
 If your system is big enough that you need to refactor into microservices for sanity’s sake, or you need to scale components independently to manage load, or you need to make temporary outages survivable, then microservices with a rich execution environment are a great way to go.